madpsy/xpa125b_controller/README.md

 As the SparkSDR software has built in rigctl support you can interface directly with this by putting the controller in `rigctl` mode and setting the IP address and port.

-1. Enable CAT control in radio settings (tick `Enable Rigctl CAT`).
+1. In SparkSDR, enable CAT control under radio settings (tick `Enable Rigctl CAT`).
 The assigned port will be displayed.
 2. Set `mode` to `rigctl` in the controller configuration
 3. Set `rigctl_default_enable` to `true`
 4. Set `rigctl_default_address` to the IP address of the computer running SparkSDR